rapmd73/JackrabbitRelay/Extras/Equilibrium/README.md

 ## Usage

     cd /home/Extras/Equilibrium
+    ./Launcher ftxus MAIN trx/usd 2 1 AUTO PAPER

+Or

+    cd /home/Extras/Equilibrium
+    ./Launcher ftxus MAIN trx/usd 2 1 1.1 PAPER

+Or

+    cd /home/Extras/Equilibrium
+    ./Launcher ftxus MAIN trx/usd 2 1 0.9 PAPER

+Or

+    cd /home/Extras/Equilibrium
-    ./Launcher ftxus MAIN trx/usd 2 1 PAPER
+    ./Launcher ftxus MAIN trx/usd 2 1 1 PAPER

 This launches Equilibrium.
 The arguments are as follows,

     ftxus       Exchange
     MAIN        Account (Case sensitive)
     trx/usd     Asset
     2           Deviation/Take Profit in percent form
-        1           Number of lots.
+    1           Number of lots to buy

         A lot is the minimum position size. if you wanted a $10 position of and asset that has a minimum position size of
         $2.50, you would want 4 lots.

+    1.1 or AUTO Number of lots to sell

+        This is the number of lots to sell.
+It works exactly like the buy lots with one very distinct difference, if you put **AUTO**, the selling lot size will be 10% more then the buying lot size.

+        If your selling lot size is equal to your buying lot size, reverse trading will **NOT** take place.

+        If your selling lots size is less then your buying size, you will ACCUMULATE the diffence in your account.
+For example, if your buying lot size is 2 and your selling lot size is 1.9, you will ACCUMULATE 0.1 of the asset with each SELL.

     PAPER

         This activates the paper mode.
 Equilibrium will do everything except actually place orders to the exchange.

         **Even in PAPER mode, you API/Secret and Webhook must be correct as Equilibrium WILL login into your account for youe exchange's private API/rate limit values to get the prices.**

 ## Donations